-Note: Third-Party Video Support is available in Axon Evidence for customers in the United States, Australia, and the United Kingdom.
-Third-Party Video Support will be available for the U.S. Federal region in November 2020.
+Note: Third-Party Video Support is available in Axon Evidence for customers in the United States, the U.S. Federal region, Australia, and the United Kingdom.
 Third-Party Video Support for Canada, Europe, and Brazil is planned for 2021.

 Files that are converted will show an informational message at the top of the video player to let the viewer know the video is not presented in its original format.

 Users can manually request conversion for files that were uploaded before the feature was enabled.

 The feature will support the most common third-party file types.
 It will not support file types that are supported by the default video player (mp4, avi, etc.) but require a proprietary player/codec for playback.
 We are working to expand support to include these file types as well.

 The following is a list of commonly asked questions about the Third-Party Video Playback and Support feature.

 How do I start using the Third-Party Video Playback and Support Feature?